MantisWare/commit-ai/docs/features.md

 ### Ignore file support

-- If a `.commit-aiignore` file exists in the repo root, its patterns are used to ignore staged files before prompting.
+- **`.commit-aiignore`**: If this file exists in the repo root, its patterns are used to exclude staged files from commit message generation (they won't be included in the diff sent to the AI).
+- **`.commit-ai-review-ignore`**: If this file exists, its patterns are used to exclude files from code review analysis (via `cmt review` or `cmt --review`).
+Files excluded from review are still included in commits and commit messages.

 ### Prompt modules